fxlv/docs/DNS-resolver-configuration.md

-# DNS resolver on Linux
+# DNS resolver on Linux (or rather the glibc version used by gnu/linux)
 Every sysadmin has configured the resolver in /etc/resolv.conf.
 But how does the resolver actually works?